 This is a showcase for my poetry, which was initially prompted by my experiences in Iraq between 2004 and 2009, but which has expanded to include a much wider range of subjects.

-In May 2010 I was diagnosed to be suffering from Post Traumatic Stress Disorder, and this site was originally intended to provide an outlet for me, but also to offer encouragement to others suffering from PTSD.
-You can read my PTSD poems and an account of how they came to be written here.
+In May 2010 I was diagnosed to be suffering from Post Traumatic Stress Disorder, and you can read my PTSD poems and an account of how they came to be written here.

 You'll also find links to video of me reading some of these poems in the text, for example.

 Some very good people have said some very nice things about my poems.
 Here's a sample: